 Working Groups

 PARC hosts active working groups comprised of clinicians, pre-clinical researchers, and socio-behavioral researchers with the goal of developing written proposals for research funding in the areas of pain and addiction.
-The groups generally align with PARC’s five major research themes, including: Prevention and Treatment; Education; Disparities; Pediatrics; and Cancer Pain.

 Additional groups that are in the process of forming include: examination of pediatric and maternal care outcomes with Buprenorphine versus other treatments; consideration of policy and structural elements that affect access to Buprenorphine; and exploration of the molecular action of Buprenorphine to better understand its unique role in the treatment of opioid use disorder.
 Please contact PARC if you wish to join a working group or suggest a new one.